AjithkumarPS24/twin-cities/README.md

 # Twin Cities Cardiology Website

 ## Project Overview

 This is the official website for Twin Cities Cardiology, a healthcare provider specializing in cardiovascular care.
 The website offers information about the clinic's services, locations, insurance plans accepted.

 ## Features

-- Informational pages about cardiology services, vascular medicine, executive health physicals, and concierge programs.
+- Informational pages about cardiology services, vascular medicine, CardioLife360™s, and concierge programs.
 - Interactive homepage with video banner, service highlights, testimonials, and insurance partners carousel.
 - Multiple clinic locations with clickable addresses linked to maps.
 - Online appointment booking form with backend email integration.